stefanches7/OpenBIDSifier/README.md

 2. File structure
 3. Study metadata (fetching from repository HTMLs too)

-For the LLM-assisted workflow, following **tools** are suggested: Github Copilot in VS Code, LLMAnything.
-Pick **any LLM** really, smaller LLMs tend to hallucinate more, therefore it is more interesting if they can make it too!
-Suggestions bigger LLMs: GPT-5, Claude, Kimi-K2, DeepSeek-R1
-Suggestions smaller LLMs: SmoLM, LLaMA-7B, Qwen-7B

 Harmonizing **metadata** *by hand*:
 4. Annotation column names (from non-BIDS to BIDS) - working with tabular data
 5. File structure
 6. Study metadata (fetching from repository HTMLs too)

-For the manual harmonization, an IDE with Python / R is useful; as well as OpenRefine, an open-source tool for working with tabular data.

 Record the problems and the working time for both manual and LLM assisted harmonization.